OnyxGlob/OnyxGlob/README.md

 - 👋 Hi, I’m @OnyxGlob
 - 👀 I’m interested in programming and development
 - 🌱 I’m currently learning, html and css at a very basic level at a slow pace.
 I'm a beginner without much basic knowledge.
-- 💞️ I’m looking to learn, litterally learn, suggestions and help would be nice.
+- 💞️ I’m looking to learn and build on that.

 <!---
 OnyxGlob/OnyxGlob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.